ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ### Main application component

-So far, we have CKEditor classes that bring the product preview in to the content, a list of products and a product component ready.
+So far, you have CKEditor classes that bring the product preview into the content, a list of products, and a product component ready.
 It is time to glue things together in the `App` class.

-We are going to extend the [main application file](#lets-start) skeleton that we created earlier in this tutorial so it renders the {@link builds/guides/frameworks/react official `<CKEditor>` React component} on the left side, and the list of available products on the right.
+You are going to extend the [main application file](#lets-start) skeleton that you created earlier in this tutorial so it renders the {@link builds/guides/frameworks/react official `<CKEditor>` React component} on the left side, and the list of available products on the right.

-Let us have a look at the full source code of the `App` class:
+Have a look at the full source code of the `App` class:

 ```jsx
 // app.js